About the SARTAC Advisory Board

 I am a former president of People First of Georgia and a leader.
 I love making a difference in people's lives.
 I do it every day in my work with self advocates and in my job at the Georgia’s P&A, the Georgia Advocacy office.

 I am employed by NYS OPWDD (New York State Office for People with Developmental Disabilities).
 I served 3 terms as National President of SABE (Self Advocates Becoming Empowered) and I am the past President of SANYS (Self Advocacy Association of NYS).
-I was also appointed by President Obama to the National Council on Disability and I am also currently Advisor to the SANYS.

 I speak to congress about Medicaid cuts and the Affordable Care Act.
 I’m also a co-founder and on the board of Self-Advocates of MI.